Our Child Custody Lawyers Are Near You and Ready to Help

 Grandparents have the easiest time qualifying for standing in child custody cases.
 A grandparent of the child can qualify for standing to having primary physical and legal custody of a child if:

-In addition to the situations discussed, Pennsylvania law also permits grandparents the right to request partial physical custody (aka visitation) in the following three circumstances:
+In addition to the situations discussed, Pennsylvania child custody laws also permit grandparents the right to request partial physical custody (aka visitation) in the following three circumstances:

 Child Custody and “In Loco Parentis”